-We continued nurturing a feedback culture through our new system "Clear review".
-The system allowed us to move to a more continuous performance development approach where performance management processes take place throughout the year.
-We have chosen "Clear review" as its philosophy is perfectly aligned with our people strategy and what we want to achieve, focusing on ongoing coaching & developmental conversations around creating a supportive, wellnessfocused environment where we encourage and recognise accomplishments.
+We continue to nurture a feedback culture through our "Clear Review" system.
+Over the years, it has enabled us to adopt a more continuous performance development approach, ensuring that performance management is an ongoing process rather than a one-time event.
+"Clear Review" aligns seamlessly with our people strategy, focusing on ongoing coaching and developmental conversations.
+Our focus remains on creating a supportive, wellness-focused environment where accomplishments are encouraged and recognised.

-The system allows our people to set short term goals, arrange regular check-ins between managers and their team and gives everyone the ability to leave and receive real-time feedback to everyone in the Firm.
-In support of everyone's personal development, our new system, further encourages instant, quality & transparent conversations ensuring that everyone is empowered and able to take ownership over their work, career, and daily experiences.
-As a result, increasing happiness, engagement, and productivity.
+The system allows our people to set short term goals, arrange regular check-ins between managers and their team and gives everyone the ability to give and receive real-time feedback to everyone in the Firm.
+In support of everyone's personal development, our system, further encourages instant, quality & transparent conversations ensuring that everyone is empowered and able to take ownership over their work, career, and daily experiences.
+As a result, happiness, engagement, and productivity continue to increase.